 As you are planning your preferences for the lottery you should consider what types of rooms may be vacated.
 While there are generally a small number of available spaces on campus during the Fall Semester they are rarely, if ever, in highly sought after areas, as there are students currently on campus looking for room changes who often fill up these spots.

 Therefore the vast majority of rooms you will be selecting from will be rooms that will be vacated because the current resident is planning to take a leave of absence for the spring semester.
 Most, if not all, of the students planning to take a leave in the spring are those students who have plans to study abroad.
 This means that they are members of the junior class, and their rooms are spaces that were selected by juniors in the spring lottery.
 For this reason it is very rare for spaces that typically go to seniors to be available in the mid-year lottery (i.e. Ferguson, Eells, etc.).
-All other rooms will be posted the evening of the lottery in the Annex.
+All other rooms will be posted the evening of the lottery.

 ***Please note that if the room you select is an anticipated vacancy, and the current resident cancels their plan to take a leave during the Spring, they will retain their space in that room, and you will need to select again from the list of rooms that are available at the time that their leave was cancelled.